lidusol/lidusol/README.md

 - 👋 Hi, I’m Lydia Solomon
-- 👀 I’m interested in web and mobile app development
+- 👀 I’m interested in web development and project management.
-- 🌱 I’m currently learning nestjs, neo4j and graphsql
+- 🌱 I’m currently learning Nextjs.
-- 💞️ I’m looking to collaborate on web and mobile applications
+- 💞️ I’m looking to collaborate on web application implementation.
 - 📫 How to reach me, via email lydiasolomon97@gmail.com or LinkedIn at https://www.linkedin.com/in/lydia-solomon/

 <!---